ut-issl/s2e-documents/Specifications/Disturbance/Spec_MagDisturbance.md

 1. functions

-   - Calculate the magnetic disturbance torque in "Disturbances" class
+   - Calculate the magnetic disturbance torque in `Disturbances` class
    - This function receives the geomagnetic vector in the body-fixed coordinate system, calculates the cross product with the residual magnetic moment, and returns the residual magnetic torque in the body coordinate system.

 2. related files